Admissions to the M.A. degree program

 For more information on when test scores are mailed out by ETS, see http://www.ets.org/gre/revised_general/scores/get/.
 Note that for the computer test, scores are sent to institutions approximately 10-15 days after the test date.
 For the paper-based test, October 20, 2012 is the last test date that we will accept.

 - TOEFL (INTERNATIONAL STUDENTS ONLY): All applicants from countries in which English is not the official language are required to submit official evidence of English language proficiency through the TOEFL or IELTS exams.
 If you have completed at least one year of full-time academic course work with grades of B or better in residence at a U.S. university, you do not need to take the TOEFL.
-Tests taken before June 2010 will not be accepted even if your score was reported to Berkeley.
-Test of English as a Foreign Language (TOEFL) — a score of 80 or higher on the TOEFL iBT or 550 or higher on the paper-based exam is required.
+For Fall 2015, tests taken before June 1, 2013 will not be accepted even if your score was reported to Berkeley.
+Test of English as a Foreign Language (TOEFL) — a score of 90 or higher on the TOEFL iBT or 550 or higher on the paper-based exam is required.
 International English Language Testing System (IELTS) — a score of 7 or higher on the academic module.
 Scores must be sent directly by ETS to UC Berkeley (institution code 4833 for TOEFL).
 Do not send test scores directly to our department.

 Applicants are also required to read and meet the admissions requirements of the Graduate Division listed at http://grad.berkeley.edu/ admissions/ admis_require.shtml#4.
 Applicants will be notified of our decision in mid-February.
 Decisions will be sent via email at the address that you list on your application.